Skill Level: Beginner. Serving Size: 2 oz.

 - 3 pinch salt

-Transfer mixture to a bowl, using 2-ounce portion scoop place 2-ounce scoops on parchment papered sheet pan.
+- Transfer mixture to a bowl, using 2 oz. portion scoop place 2 oz. scoops on parchment papered sheet pan.